milkbottledude/woodlands-jb_tracker/README.md

 3   x_coords_wdlands = []
 4   y_coords_wdlands = []
 ```
-We will be splitting the x and y coordinate values further, they will be appended to their respective lists depending on which side of the causeway they are on.
+We will be splitting the x and y coordinate values further, then they will be appended to their respective lists depending on which side of the causeway they are on.

 ```
 5   for i in range(len(x_coords)):